lllyasviel/Fooocus/readme.md

 }
 ```

-Then will get this special Fooocus software for you
+Then you will get this special Fooocus software for you

 <details>